-Getting deactivated as an Uber/Lyft driver is no fun: oftentimes, it comes out of nowhere, with no explanation and no recourse and it could mean your livelihood is on the line.
-Today, RSG contributor Paula Gibbins shares some of the top reasons why drivers are deactivated and how you can get back on the road ASAP.
+Getting deactivated as an Uber or Lyft driver is no fun: oftentimes, it comes out of nowhere, with no explanation and no recourse and it could mean your livelihood is on the line, an unfair deactivation makes it an even worse experience.

 This post is sponsored by the consumer law firm of Francis & Mailman but, as always, all opinions are our own.
 We have been proud to partner with them for nearly a year now as they are helping a lot of drivers fight unfair deactivations AND get lost wages and settlements.

 Below, we’ll go through three of the main deactivation situations that drivers need to look out for and how you can get back on the road ASAP.

-Unfair deactivation has even happened to RSG senior contributor Jay Cradeur who has 25,000+ rides and a 4.9 star rating – so if it can happen to him, it can happen to anyone.
+Unfair deactivation has even happened to RSG senior contributor Jay Cradeur who has 25,000+ rides and a 4.9-star rating – so if it can happen to him, it can happen to anyone.

-Deactivation Issue #1: Background Check
+Unfair Deactivation Issue #1: Background Check

 Uber and Lyft run background checks to make sure that your driving record remains clean according to their standards.
 Sometimes, things go wrong with these and in a few different ways.